 - 2015 Scramble Round 3 Questions

 The Scramble is a Bee-style event unique to the Olympiad.
 While our quiz tournaments typically reward long-term knowledge of numerous eras and places throughout history, the Scramble is a tournament where the focus will only be announced roughly one week in advance of the Olympiad (and not on the opening ceremonies as in 2015 and 2016 – this gives players a bit more time to prepare).
-Players who take the Scramble challenge will then have approximately 12 days to cram on the topic; we thus highly recommend that Scramble players bring a laptop with which they can access online resources to study the Scramble topic, though we will have library books to check out on the topic as well.
+Players who take the Scramble challenge will then have approximately one week to cram on the topic.
+The Scramble will be played on the opening night of the Olympiad so that players do not afterwards need to retain what they have studied for the Scramble while they are preparing for other events.
 What will the Scramble topic be?
 Can you cram as well as you can study for the long-term?
 Good luck in this challenging tournament!

 2018 Champions (Topic was History of African Colonization)